jrui/PulsarViewer/README.md

 ## Automatic GitHub Packages Deployment

-On every push to `main`, GitHub Actions will build and publish the Docker image to GitHub Packages:
+On every push to `master`, GitHub Actions will build and publish the Docker image to GitHub Packages:
 ```
 ghcr.io/<your-username>/pulsarviewer:latest
 ```